EXXETA/wordpress-plugin-donations/shopware/README.md

 ## Possible problems

 - Wrong CSRF usage if CSRF of shopware is in ajax mode, e.g. if shop is running behind a (page) cache proxy

+- You should not change the name of the supplier (SW5) or the manufacturer (SW6)
+- The plugin will create a 0 % tax record - if it does not already exist